TU-Berlin/dopa-vm/README.md

 this should copy test.json to test_result.json

+## DOPA (private)
+If you want to use the features that are accessible by DOPA members only you have to copy your private key for the git repositories to dopa-vm/puppet/files/dopa.ppk.
+In unix this can be done with the following command
+> cp ~/.ssh/id_rsa puppet/files.dopa.ppk && chmod 700 puppet/files.dopa.ppk

 ## HDFS and HBASE

 The dopa-vm is equipped with a standalone cloundera (cdh4) installation.